infumap/infumap/docs/cli.md

 Both subcommands load items, initialize the configured object store, and then either run a finite batch or a continuous background loop.
 Continuous extraction/tagging loops keep only one service request in flight at a time, while pipelining the next source-object read from object storage in the background.
 Finite batches are optimized for throughput and may overlap service requests when `--delay-secs=0`.

+When the web server is running with the relevant service URL configured, PDF text extraction and image tagging are also maintained by web background loops.
+The CLI remains useful for offline backfills, targeted reprocessing, and operating without the web server.

 ### extract pdf

 Run the text extraction processing loop for PDFs.